phusion/passenger_autobuilder/README.md

 passenger_autobuilder must be run on a 64-bit Ubuntu system.
 It builds x86 and x86-64 binaries.
 All dependencies besides glibc are statically linked into the produced binaries.
 The latest glibc symbol version that the produced binaries utilize is `GLIBC_2.11`, which should make the binaries compatible with all Linux distributions starting from 2009.
 This includes Ubuntu >= 10.04, Debian >= 6 and Red Hat >= 6.

-Binaries for Nginx are also generated.
+passenger_autobuilder generates binaries for:

+ * The Phusion Passenger support files (e.g. the agent executables).
+ * Apache modules built against multiple versions of Apache: 2.0, 2.2, 2.4
+ * Phusion Passenger Ruby extensions built against multiple versions of Ruby: 1.8.7, 1.9.2, 1.9.3, 2.0.0
+ * Nginx.

 The Nginx version that will be compiled is the version preferred by the Phusion Passenger codebase.
 It includes the following modules:

  * `http_ssl_module`
  * `http_spdy_module`